Capstone-Projects-2025-Spring/project-piggyback-learning-team-1/documentation/docs/requirements/features-and-requirements.md

   <li>Question will automatically be read out loud</li>

   <li>
-    The video will rewind if an incorrect answer is selected; the same incorrect answer cannot be selected twice
+    The video will rewind if an incorrect answer is selected
     <ul>
       <li>User should be able to rewind the video if they are unsure about the answer</li>
     </ul>